lhotse-speech/lhotse/docs/features.rst

 ****************

 Features in Lhotse are stored as numpy matrices with shape ``(num_frames, num_features)``.
-By default, we use `lilcom`_ for lossy compression and reduce the size on the disk approximately by half.
+By default, we use `lilcom`_ for lossy compression and reduce the size on the disk by about 3x.
 The lilcom compression method uses a fixed precision that doesn't depend on the magnitude of the thing being compressed, so it's better suited to log-energy features than energy features.
-For now, we extract the features for the whole recordings, and store them in separate files.
+We currently support two kinds of storage:

+- HDF5 files with multiple feature matrices (recommended)
+- directory with feature matrix per file (not recommended, costly I/O)

-We retrieve them by loading the whole feature matrix and selecting the relevant region (e.g. specified by a cut).
+We retrieve the arrays by loading the whole feature matrix from disk and selecting the relevant region (e.g. specified by a cut).
+Therefore it makes sense to cut the recordings first, and then extract the features for them to avoid loading unnecessary data from disk (especially for very long recordings).
-Eventually we will look into optimizing the storage to further reduce the I/O.

 There are two types of manifests: